 Chrome City Downs

-Elevators gave way to escalators which led to stairs.
-Kid Carbon's steps rang out as he descended into a vertical maze of neon signage left over from one of the disco revivals.
+Kid Carbon's steps rang out as he descended through a vertical maze of neon signage.

 The Kombucha's voice echoed in his head, We don't have time to rest, Maxwell.